FE7R7/Java_SpringBoot_H2Database_RestAPI_OlympicGames/README.md

 The technologies involved in the project are:

-Eclipse IDE
+Eclipse IDE,
-Java Language
+Java Language,
-Spring Boot micro-service-based Java web framework offered by Spring Web browser
+Spring Boot micro-service-based Java web framework offered by Spring, Web browser,
-Postman Application to allow us to send requesting and test the Web API.
+Postman API to allow us to send requesting and test the Web API.

 Using Spring Initializr to configure our Java Maven project and inject three dependencies into our POM file:

-Spring Web - Contains common web specific utilities Spring Data JPA(SQL) - Java Persistence API to help with the implementation of data access layers H2 Database(SQL) - For managing our relational database
+Spring Web - Contains common web specific utilities, Spring Data JPA(SQL) - Java Persistence API to help with the implementation of data access layers, H2 Database(SQL) - For managing our relational database,

 ------------------------------------------------ // ------------------------------------------------